 Malmesbury is a truly wonderful place to visit for the day or for a short break.
 Our stewards count approximately 65,000 visitors through the Abbey’s Norman porch each year.

-We try to keep the Abbey open every single day, but we do close after Christmas & New Year’s Day and also for occasional services, conferences, filming, organ tuning or maintenance.
+We try to keep the Abbey open every single day but, even then, we do close after Christmas and New Year’s Day and also for occasional services (funerals etc), conferences, filming, organ tuning or maintenance.
 Please check this site for closure details but do contact us if you would like to be absolutely sure that we are open on the day you plan to visit.
 We never mind a phone call or an e-mail.

-Our normal opening times are 9am-5pm (4pm during the winter).
-Each day life at the Abbey begins with Morning Prayer in St Aldhelm’s Chapel at 9am (Holy Communion on a Sunday).
+Each day, life at the Abbey begins with Morning Prayer in St Aldhelm’s Chapel at 9 am (Holy Communion on a Sunday).
 Please visit our Worship page if you would like to join us for worship; you are really very welcome.

 As well as exploring the beautiful 12th century Abbey, the grounds, the Abbey Café and our bookshop, you can also spend time at Abbey House Gardens, the Athelstan Museum and explore the numerous shops, restaurants and pubs in town.
 Westonbirt Aboretum and Highgrove are also only a very short drive away.